 - Electronic air purifiers: Ionizers and precipitators in an electronic air purifier create a charge that makes air particles cleaner.

 - Photocatalytic oxidation: A photocatalytic oxidation air purifier includes a photocatalyst that reacts to ultraviolet radiation.
 The reaction creates hydroxyl radicals that dissolve pollutants.
-However, sometimes this can also produce carbon monoxide, nitrogen dioxide, or formaldehyde, so photocatalytic oxidation purifiers are not a common sight in households.
+However, this can sometimes produce carbon monoxide, nitrogen dioxide, or formaldehyde, so photocatalytic oxidation purifiers are not typical in households.

 - Activated carbon filters: Activated carbon filters can capture some air particles, but not nitrogen oxide, ammonia, or formaldehyde.
-If the carbon filter includes a pleated filter as well, then it might be more effective.
+If the carbon filter includes a pleated filter, it might be more effective.

 - Mechanical filters: Last but certainly not least, mechanical air filters are exclusively pleated with fibers throughout.
 One example of a mechanical filter is a HEPA filter, which has a delicate mesh that’s capable of collecting particles with a diameter of 0.3 micrometers.

 Most air purifiers use filters.
-To keep your purifier running its best, you need to replace the filter often, at least every six months but sometimes even more frequently.
-Follow the manufacturer’s recommendations, but also take into account conditions that might make more frequent changes worthwhile.
+To keep your purifier running its best, you must replace the filter often, at least every six months but sometimes even more frequently.
+Follow the manufacturer’s recommendations, but also consider conditions that might make more frequent changes worthwhile.

-These treatments, while necessary, do wear down the carpet fibers faster, so you’ll need to replace your carpeting before you know it.
+While necessary, these treatments wear down the carpet fibers faster, so you’ll need to replace your carpeting before you know it.